About Surrogacy

 Erectile dysfunction affects nearly 30 million men, making it the most common sex problem amongst men.

 Researchers have noticed that because erectile dysfunction may be a sign of infertility, it may also indicate other health issues.
-By investigating various facets of general, psychological, and sexual health, doctors can have a better chance of treating sexual dysfunction.

 Once any underlying health condition are ruled out, there are some possible erectile dysfunction treatments available: